 The University has established a testing program which administers standardized tests to all students on the different academic grade levels.
-The University Testing Services staff administers the following standardized tests: American College Test (ACT), Residual ACT, Scholastic Aptitude Test (SAT), General Educational Development (GED) test, PRAXIS series, and Graduate Record Subject Examination (GRE).
+The University Testing Services staff administers the following standardized tests: American College Test (ACT), Residual ACT, Scholastic Aptitude Test (SAT) and the General Educational Development (GED) test.
+The Graduate Records Examination and the Praxis are given administered only when the student makes such a request when registering for the exam.

-The results of the ACT, SAT and GED are used for initial admission, as well as placement, counseling and the improvement of instruction; the PRAXIS for admission to and graduation from the Teacher Education Program; and the GRE for assessing academic knowledge and skills necessary for graduate study.
+The results of the ACT, SAT and GED are used for initial admission, as well as placement, counseling and the improvement of instruction.
 For more information, call the Office of University Testing at (662) 254-3334 or visit the Testing Office, which is located in the Lucile Petry Leone Building.